VFMAC is open and is offering full-time boarding for the fall of 2020.

 Will I be able to visit my child/children on campus or will they be allowed to come home?

 Generally, in an effort to maintain a healthy campus, we are trying to limit campus visitors and campus departures.
-We ask that cadets remain on campus for the near future.
+We ask that cadets remain on campus for the designated time periods we have communicated.

 If an emergency arises, you must contact the Commandant, Lead TAC Officer or OIC before your arrival to campus.
 Please be aware that all visitors must be masked and there is limited accessibility to campus.